syncfusion-content/blazor-docs/blazor/dropdown-list/style.md

 ### HtmlAttributes

-You can add the additional html attributes such as styles, class, and more to the root element.
-If you configured both property and equivalent html attributes, then the component considers the property value.
+Allows additional HTML attributes such as title, name, etc., and accepts n number of attributes in a key-value pair format.

 {% highlight cshtml %}